hybrid-futr/hybrid-futr/PROOFS/ONE/BUILDS/WEBSCRAPER/README.md

 **OVERVIEW**

-An exercise from Colt Steele's [`The Modern Python Bootcamp`](https://www.udemy.com/course/the-modern-python3-bootcamp/)
+A modified version of an exercise from Colt Steele's [`The Modern Python Bootcamp`](https://www.udemy.com/course/the-modern-python3-bootcamp/)

 **SITE**